-More and more people are benefiting from in-person live music experiences, with 41 held around the UK across May and June.
+More and more people benefit from in-person live music experiences, with 41 held around the UK across May and June.
 This is great because online live music doesn't work for everyone we support - like those with late-stage dementia or people who're critically ill in hospital.
 Some health and care environments also face significant challenges with technical devices, wifi, and staff resource.

-Now that restrictions have eased so, we can reach more people by going #BackToLive.
-We plan to launch our #BackToLive appeal in summer 2021.
+Now that restrictions have eased, we can reach more people by going #BackToLive.
 Our in-person live music will help people in care homes, hospices and hospitals express all kinds of emotions - from joy to loss, pleasure to nostalgia.
 Live music will help us all heal as we recover from the stress and isolation of the pandemic.